BattleDemon/Battleships/README.md

 ### What would I do if I were to do this again

 ### What have I learnt
 This was my first proper project using Rust so most of what I learnt was about Rust and how to use it.
+This included learning about ownership, borrowing and mutability.
+Structs, Enums and impl.
+Modules and Crates.
+Types, Traits and lifetimes.
 This was also my first time working on a compiled language so It was fun learning how I could use this as a benifit with the features compile options.

 ### Player Feedback